goingpaper/project/README.md

 to one account with username 'admin' and password 'admin'.
 An example non-superuser account to login with has username 'GoingPaper' and password 'goingpaper_123'.

+After login on the main site a few different html pages can be accessed from hyperlinks in the header bar.
+The linked pages are Bars,Users,Drinks,Reviews and Breweries all of which contain tables of data according to the objects they hold.
+From each those pages individual detailed views of those objects can be accessed.